guide

 The benefits of home insulation

-• A well-insulated home reduces heat loss in cold weather – and it can even help to minimise heat gains when it eventually gets warmer!
-All of which makes for a much more pleasant and comfortable home life, whatever the weather.
+• A well-insulated home reduces heat loss in cold weather – and it can even help to keep a home cool in hot temperatures.
+All of which makes for a much more pleasant and comfortable home, whatever the weather.

 • Insulation is also a brilliant way to reduce noise pollution.
-If you live near a busy road or under a flight path, insulation is a must-do – as it’ll really help to minimise medium-to-high-frequency noise from outside.
+If you live near a busy road or under a flight path, insulation will help to minimise medium-to-high-frequency noise from outside.

-• Insulating our homes also helps to address one of the most important issues of our time – climate change.
-When we use less energy, we burn less fuel, and that’s vital in our efforts to stop tons of unnecessary carbon from being released into the atmosphere.
+• Insulating our homes is better for the planet too.
+When we use less energy, we burn less fuel, which stops unnecessary carbon from being released into the atmosphere.

 5 steps to insulating your home

-As the diagram below shows, there are 5 main areas to focus on when it comes to properly insulating your house.
+As the diagram below shows, there are five main areas to focus on when it comes to properly insulating your house.
 Let’s go through them one by one:

 diagram on how to insulate your home